jooy2/vitepress-sidebar/docs/en/guide/options.md

    └─ index.md
 ```

-With the `convertSameNameSubFileToGroupIndexPage` option, clicking on the guide/api folder menu will take you to `guide/api/api`, but if you use the `folderLinkNotIncludesFileName` option with it, the link will be `guide/api/`.
+With the `useFolderLinkFromSameNameSubFile` option, clicking on the guide/api folder menu will take you to `guide/api/api`, but if you use the `folderLinkNotIncludesFileName` option with it, the link will be `guide/api/`.

 ## `keepMarkdownSyntaxFromTitle`